Two Studies:

 The study was paid for by the Osteology Foundation, which was formed and owned by Geistlich (Bio-Oss).
 One of the lead authors is on the board of the Osteology Foundation, yet the authors state they have no conflict of interest.
 How does the Journal of Periodontology allow an author who is paid by the marketing arm of Bio-Oss and is on the board to claim he has no conflict of interest?

 The article included no negative controls (no graft).
 This was an animal study and there is no reason not to have proper controls, but Bio-Oss does not want to show that no graft significantly outperforms Bio-Oss.
 So, they either had a no graft control and did not report the findings, or they purposely designed the study to not have controls.
 However, the most egregious part of the study was the intentional effort to cover for the false narrative that Bio-Oss contains no proteins.
-However, Bio-Oss is full of animal proteins, so let’s look at how this is covered up in the article.
+On the contrary, Bio-Oss is full of animal proteins, so let’s look at how this is covered up in the article.

 First, they use a very low power magnification so you cannot see any cellular structure, but they also destroy the histology by over demineralizing it.
 The histology was demineralized for one month, which creates large artifacts and results in destroying cell structure so you cannot see the proteins in the Bio-Oss granules.
 Over demineralization causes proteins to clump up and stain deep red, which you will see in the following histology.